Legacy-LuaSTG-Engine/LuaSTG-Sub/BUILD.md

     3. To prevent players from launching the `exe` directly by double-clicking (which may cause Steam API initialization to fail), set the CMake option `LUASTG_STEAM_API_FORCE_LAUNCH_BY_STEAM` to `TRUE`
 4. Re-run CMake configuration (CMake Configure)

+### Quick Configuration with `CMakeUserPresets.json`

+To make it easier for developers, we provide a template file `cmake/example/CMakeUserPresets.SteamAPI.json` that can be used with just minor modifications:

+1. Copy the file `cmake/example/CMakeUserPresets.SteamAPI.json` to the project root directory.
+2. Rename the file to `CMakeUserPresets.json`.
+3. Modify the value of `LUASTG_STEAM_API_APP_ID`.
+4. Execute the command `cmake --workflow --preset windows-amd64-my-steam-api-release` to run the CMake workflow.

+If the template file does not meet your needs, you can modify it as needed.

 ---

 # 编译项目